cseanburns/systems-librarianship/src/5a-introduction-to-relational-databases.md

 To confirm, we can re-run the `show grants` command.

-If we want to track other users in with accounts in the MySQL server, the following command queries the `user` table in the `mysql` database and will return all user accounts:
+If we want to view other user accounts on the MySQL server, the following command queries the `user` table in the `mysql` database and will return all user accounts:

 ```